Seven Days on Easter Island: Everything You Need To Know But Didn’t Think Of!

 The price was 54,000 CLP in 2017.
 You will get a map that gives more information on the key sites around the island.

-The Easter Island sites you probably planned to see... and those you didn't know about
+The Easter Island sites you probably planned to see

-These are the most photogenic ones, which were probably your inspiration:
+These are the most photogenic sites of Easter Island, which were probably why you wanted to come in the first place:

 - Ahu Tongariki is the long row of moai, often photographed at sunrise.